UkashaUsman1/Calculator/README.md

-#JavaScript Calculator
+# 🖩 JavaScript Calculator

-A simple calculator built using HTML, CSS, and JavaScript that performs basic arithmetic operations. 🚀
+A simple calculator built using **HTML, CSS, and JavaScript** that performs basic arithmetic operations. 🚀

-##📌 Features
+## 📌 Features
-✔️ Perform Addition, Subtraction, Multiplication, and Division.
+✔️ Perform addition, subtraction, multiplication, and division
-✔️ Clear button to reset calculations.
+✔️ Clear button to reset calculations

-##🔧 Technologies Used
+## 🔧 Technologies Used
-HTML for the structure!
+- **HTML** for the structure
-CSS for styling!
+- **CSS** for styling
-JavaScript for functionality!
+- **JavaScript** for functionality